muyuworks/myla/README.md

 # Myla: Deploy AI assistants compatible with OpenAI locally

-Myla stands for MY Local Assistant and is designed and optimized for deploying AI assistants based on large language models (LLMs) in a private environment.
-Myla provides an API compatible with the OpenAI assistant API, with support for multiple LLM backends.
-Whether on a laptop or a production server, you can quickly develop and run an AI assistant.
+Myla stands for MY Local Assistants and is designed and optimized for deploying AI assistants based on large language models (LLMs) in a private environment.
+Myla provides an API compatible with the OpenAI assistants API, with support for multiple LLM backends.
+Whether on a laptop or a production server, you can quickly develop and run AI assistants.

 ## Quick Start
 ### Installation

+Python version requirement: <= 3.11

-Myla can be installed from PyPI using ·pip·.
+Myla can be installed from PyPI using `pip`.
 It is recommended to create a new virtual environment before installation to avoid conflicts.

-Python version requirement: <= 3.11

 ```bash
 pip install myla